- Key Concepts

 Woloshin S, Schwartz LM, Welch G. Know Your Chances.
 Understanding Health Statistics.
 Berkeley: University of California Press; 2008.

-Studies describing development of new resources.
-For studies about contextualising existing resources, see Translation and adaptation below
+For studies about adapting existing resources, see Translation and adaptation below.

 Context analyses and reviews to inform resource development